nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo apt-get update
     sudo apt-get install nodejs npm

 It installs current stable Node on the current stable Ubuntu.
-Quantal (12.10) users may need to install the *software-properties-common* package for the `add-apt-repository` command to work: `sudo apt-get install python-software-properties`
+Quantal (12.10) users may need to install the *software-properties-common* package for the `add-apt-repository` command to work: `sudo apt-get install software-properties-common`

 If you want to compile Node C++ modules: